 Also inverted in many Action 52 platformers where the main character is killed mid-air too, if the fall lasts too long.

 Averted in Fallout 3 and Fallout: New Vegas (both use the same engine).
 Falling from a too large height will damage you, and once you've passed the damaging height limit, you don't need to go much higher to kill yourself.
 Like Halo, you die before you actually hit the ground if you fall from above the lethal height.
 There's also a cheat that increases the size of your character model... but it doesn't scale physics interactions with it.
-So it is entirely possible to turn yourself into a giant, only to die from a knee-height fall.
+So it is entirely possible to turn yourself into a giant, only to die from what is now a knee-height fall.
 Amusingly, this is actually an accurate representation of physics, despite how silly it first appears.
 A creature that falls fifty feet is still going to be moving at the same speed when they hit the ground no matter what size they are.
 Landing in water, though, cancels fall damage... assuming you fall deep enough.
 You need about 3 feet of water below you to break the fall, otherwise you'll take full damage and die, only with your corpse floating in the water.

 Using the GECK editor, it is possible to develop ways to cheat and alter a character's movement speed.
 This has the potentially dangerous side effect of causing damage by hurling yourself into various obstacles or pieces of debris strewn about the Wasteland.